markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

  localStorage.getItem("color");
  ```
 To retrieve this value from `localStorage`, we use the `getItem` method and the key to return the associated value.
-The result should look like the following:
+The result in the console should look like the following:

 ![Web Storage API getItem](./assets/lesson-5/900-get-item.png)

+Notice from this statement, we receive the value stored at the key as the return which in this case was "red".
 Now that we are familiar with the Web Storage API, how can we use it to store our new high score for our game?
 Let's pseudocode this step and try to write the code ourselves.